Nikolai Gumilev: Early life and poems

 Nikolay Gumilev was born in the town of Kronstadt on Kotlin Island, into the family of Stepan Yakovlevich Gumilev (1836–1910), a naval physician, and Anna Ivanovna L'vova (1854–1942).
 His childhood nickname was "Montigomo," the Hawk's Claw.
 He studied at the gymnasium of Tsarskoye Selo, where the Symbolist poet Innokenty Annensky was his teacher.
 Later, Gumilev admitted that it was Annensky's influence that turned his mind to writing poetry.
+He spent some of his youth in Tbilisi, Georgia attending the First Gymnasium.